LoginRadius/engineering-portal/content/guest-post/ethereum-smart-contract-tutorial/index.md

 * The function will only execute if the user has enough ether (payable 'ether') in his/her Ethereum wallet.(Enough ether means = one-time security deposit + 1st month's rent)

 Let's use those modifiers here, so that:
-* The function will only execute only if the said room is vacant.
+* The function `signAgreement` will only execute only if the said room is vacant and tenant have enough ether in his/her wallet.

 Remember those modifiers in point no.10?
 Use those modifiers here to execute the following function.